TalentLayer/talentlayer-contracts/docs/deploy.md

     - INFURA_ID & INFURA_SECRET: use by playground script to post json on IPFS
 - Be sure that your address has enough fund
 - Note: if you have any issue in the command bellow, check the troubleshooting.md
 - Replace the network used in the command bellow by the one you want to deploy to.
-For this documentation we use mumbai.
+For this documentation we use polygon.

 ## Step 1: Contract deployment

-- Deploy TL contracts: `npx hardhat deploy-full --network mumbai --verify`
+- Deploy TL contracts: `npx hardhat deploy-full --network polygon --verify`

 ## Step 2: Setup initial data